Yoomee/docs/rails_development/index.md

 ## Other server tools

-Some optional extras that you will probably need one day, so you may as well install now.
+Some optional extras that you will probably need for other projects, so you may as well install now.

 ##### PostgreSQL